 Before we dive into the “five F’s,” it’s important we understand why we respond to trauma the way we do.

-To put it simply, our brain’s are wired for the sake of survival.
-If our survival is ever threatened, our brain’s naturally want us to feel a sense of threat we need to do something about.¹
+Simply put, our brains are wired to threats for the sake of survival.
+If our survival is ever threatened, our brains naturally want us to feel we need to do something about it. ¹

-A threat – whether it’s real or perceived – is first recognized in the hypothalamus.
-The response triggered releases stress hormones as a means of getting the body to defend itself.
+A threat (whether it’s real or perceived) is first recognized in the hypothalamus.
+It releases stress hormones as a means of getting the body ready to defend itself.
 From there, other areas of the brain and body are alerted and we have a reaction.

 This reaction almost takes full control of the brain.
-When our hypothalamus is initially triggered, all other thoughts (such as long-term goals or even what was happening five minutes prior) are washed away to allow the brain and body to focus on defending itself.
+When our hypothalamus is initially triggered, all other thoughts (such as long-term goals or even what was happening five minutes prior) are washed away to allow the brain and body to focus on defense mechanisms.

 The Five F’s